 - An Assurance Statement from the Head of the Audit Partnership.
-This is compiled from the Internal Audit review of this Council's Corporate Governance arrangements. - The Director of Governance and Monitoring Officer and the Director of Finance, Housing and Community (S151 Officer) will review the internal control opinion and framework evidence, including service assurance statements, the audit review of Corporate Governance, the Constitutional review, Performance reporting, Risk management arrangements and the individual audit and risk management assessments.
+This is compiled from the Internal Audit review of this Council's Corporate Governance arrangements. - The Strategic Director (Corporate and Regulatory), Director of Governance and the Monitoring Officer and the Director of Finance, Housing and CommunityStrategic Director (Finance and Housing) (S151 Officer) will review the internal control opinion and framework evidence, including service assurance statements, the audit review of Corporate Governance, the Constitutional review, Performance reporting, Risk management arrangements and the individual audit and risk management assessments.